 Recently, well-known Apple analyst Ming-Chi Kuo reported on Apple's plans regarding virtual reality and augmented reality products.
 Now, further details have been released.

-The analyst has provided a second report that contains further details on Apple's upcoming VR/AR headset.
-According to Kuo, Cupertino is developing mixed reality headsets with 15 camera modules.
-Of these modules, eight will be intended for augmented reality video experiences.
-A special module will recognize the environment to position objects in the scene and six modules will enable "innovative biometrics," as the analyst explains.
-The components are supplied by Largan Precision, a Taiwanese company that works as a supplier of camera lens modules for smartphones, tablets and other devices.
-Kuo expects that the company will benefit significantly from Apple's upcoming headset.
-From the letter, which 9to5mac present, it emerges:
+The analyst subsequently provided a second report containing further details on Apple's upcoming VR/AR headset.
+According to Kuo, Cupertino is developing a mixed reality headset with 15 camera modules.
+Eight of these modules will be dedicated to augmented reality video experiences.
+A special module will detect the environment to position objects in the scene, and six modules will enable "innovative biometrics," the analyst explains.
+The components will be supplied by Largan Precision, a Taiwanese company that supplies camera lens modules for smartphones, tablets, and other devices.
+Kuo expects the company to benefit significantly from Apple's upcoming headset.
+From the letter, obtained by 9to5mac present, it emerges:

 Apple VR / AR: Headset could cost around $1,000